Followers

 Mother of All Maladies

-Smallpox was a real killer in the time of the Yankee Doodle Spies.
-And it could leave permanent scarring when it did not actually kill you.
-Armies and their camp-followers were very susceptible to the disease and outbreaks threatened both sides.
-Smallpox in some ways resembles the Corona Virus in its manifestation.
-It spreads from direct contact, not other vectors such as insects.
-It can incubate a fortnight before victims are symptomatic.
-It manifests with some of the similar to Corona and the flu bringing fevers, headaches, and body aches.
+Smallpox was a deadly disease during the time of the Yankee Doodle Spies.
+It could leave permanent scars even if it didn't kill you.
+Armies and their camp-followers were highly vulnerable, and outbreaks threatened both sides.
+Smallpox somewhat resembles the coronavirus in how it appears.
+It spreads through direct contact, not through insects or other vectors.
+The incubation period can be up to two weeks before symptoms appear.
+Its symptoms are similar to those of the flu and COVID-19, including fevers, headaches, and body aches.

-The Continental Army suffered outbreaks during the siege of Boston and the defense of New York, again large numbers of soldiers in a relatively confined area.
-There were two approaches to combating the disease, neither helpful when you are trying to wage a war.
+The Continental Army experienced outbreaks during the siege of Boston and the defense of New York, when large numbers of soldiers were gathered in cramped conditions.
+There were two main approaches to fighting the disease, neither of which was particularly effective when it came to waging war.

-Soldiers from a over a half-dozen states gathered outside
+Soldiers from over a half-dozen states gathered outside

 Boston, providing conditions ripe for the spread of disease